 KwaZulu-Natal Mountains Birdwatching & Wildlife Tour

-This 4-day KwaZulu-Natal Wildlife & Birding Tour is a moderately-paced trip available on request where you can expect to see over 200 species of bird, including seven endemics and approximately 15 mammals.
+This 4-day KwaZulu-Natal Wildlife & Birding Tour is a moderately-paced trip available as a set-departure tour (& on request) where you can expect to see over 200 species of bird, including seven endemics and approximately 15 mammals.
 This birding and wildlife tour KwaZulu-Natal is focused on exploring several magnificent and picturesque midland and mountain regions of KwaZulu-Natal, South Africa.
 Each destination we visit en-route offers unique habitats, extraordinary scenery and breath-taking beauty.

 We explore pristine grasslands in the midlands region, a highly-rated Ramsar wetland, the famed Maloti-Drakensberg Park mountain range, the Sani Pass up into Lesotho, and the serene wetlands and moist forests of the Karkloof and Krantzkloof.